waste-of-kindergarten/xpython37-v0.1/python/Doc/library/copy.rst

   components copied.

-This module does not copy types like module, method, stack trace, stack frame, file, socket, window, or any similar types.
+This module does not copy types like module, method, stack trace, stack frame, file, socket, window, array, or any similar types.
 It does "copy" functions and classes (shallow and deeply), by returning the original object unchanged; this is compatible with the way these are treated by the :mod:`pickle` module.